Hotels in Mayotte: all our recommendations

 Hamaha Beach Hotel

-We wrap up with Hamaha Beach and the discovery of this charming hotel!
-From the moment you arrive, you’ll be enchanted by the incredible view of Petite-Terre and Monye Amiri Island.
-This hotel has a total of 18 air-conditioned rooms, with a breathtaking sea view.
-It focuses above all on comfort, nestled in a green setting.
-Clearly, you won’t lack anything here!
-In fact, the “Baobab” rooms even include a small private pool on the terrace.
+We’ll finish with Hamaha Beach Hotel.
+From the moment you arrive, the view over Petite-Terre and Monye Amiri Island makes an impression.
+The hotel has 18 air-conditioned rooms, all with sea views, and places a strong emphasis on comfort in a lush setting.
+You should have everything you need here.
+The Baobab rooms even include a small private pool on the terrace.

-We can’t overlook its private, direct access to the beach, its on-site water sports center, and the Hamaha restaurant to end the day in style—feet still in the sand, facing the turquoise water.
-Between the tranquility, the lush vegetation, and the panorama from every room, it’s a hotel you’ll want to linger in!
-However, due to Cyclone Chido, the hotel is temporarily closed.
-But no worries—the reopening is announced for February 15, 2026.
-It will come quickly, and I recommend booking well in advance.
-In my opinion, availability will go fast…
+The hotel also has direct private access to the beach, an on-site water sports center, and the Hamaha restaurant, where you can end the day with your feet in the sand facing the turquoise water.
+With its peaceful atmosphere, lush vegetation, and views from every room, it is the kind of place where you’ll want to linger.
+Following Cyclone Chido, the hotel announced a temporary closure and a reopening date of February 15, 2026.
+Since availability may be limited, I recommend booking well in advance.

 | Name | Location | Features | Reviews | Price | Reservation |